 The mix and structure of deposits and debt has a significant impact on the County's profitability, financial stability, interest rate risk, and ability to grow the balance sheet.
 The Finance Department - Treasury Services is responsible for managing the County's debt, collateral and operating liquidity positions.
-Debt Management and Liquidity Management strategies are established by the Treasurer and are reported to the Finance Director or their designee.
+Debt Management and Liquidity Management strategies are established by the Treasurer and are reported to the Deputy Chief Financial Officer (Deputy CFO, or Assistant Director of Finance).